SMAPPNYU/smapputil/README.md

 #[query_tweet_objects](https://github.com/SMAPPNYU/smapputil/blob/master/py/query_twitter/query_tweet_objects.py)

-takes a list of tweet ids and returns full tweet objects.
+takes a list of tweet ids and returns full tweet objects, the number of inputs should equal the numer of outputs

 abstract:
 ```